m-a-d-n-e-s-s/madness/INSTALL.md

 If ENABLE_PARSEC is set but PaRSEC is not found, it will be built from source.

 ## MADNESS Runtime and the Address Space Layout Randomization (ASLR)

+If you can run with one process and are getting almost immediate segmentation violations with more processes, this might be the issue.

 ASLR (Linux relevant documentation [here](https://linux-audit.com/linux-aslr-and-kernelrandomize_va_space-setting/)) is a standard technique for increasing platform security implemented by the OS kernel and/or